sgys banner books

 “And oppress not the widow, nor the fatherless, the stranger, nor the poor; and let none of you imagine evil against his brother in your heart.”
 Zechariah 7:10

 Notice: “let none of you imagine evil against his brother in your heart.”
 When your iniquitous, condemning fleshly mind, or Satan, tempts you to “imagine evil against” your brother or sister in Christ, what should you do?
-Read the above verse again, write it on on index card, and live by it.
+Read the above verse again, write it on an index card, and live by it.
 This qualifies exactly what Paul meant when he spoke of divine charity and its place in our lives.
 He stated that when we are walking in God’s love, it “thinketh no evil” inside of us, His vessels and dwelling place (1 Corinthians 13).
 In other words, love thinks nor concludes “no evil” against any person until it’s actually proven, and then, it shows mercy even as we are so personally and desperately in need of divine mercy – moment to moment (Titus 3:3-7; Jude 21).

 “Keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.”
 Jude 21

 “Imagining evil in your heart sounded foreign until I came to recognize how wretched our sins are.
 I pray for forgiveness when I am thinking in a wrong way.
-We are supposed to be forgiving and merciful to others not having feet that are swift to do mischief.”
+We are supposed to be forgiving and merciful to others, not having feet that are swift to do mischief.”
 Dana R.

 The Two Great Commandments